DSCI-310-2023/dsci-310-group-10-GCC/README.md

 - `make <file_name>`: This will generate the needed file with all its dependencies!

 ## License

 The software provided in this project is offered under the MIT open source license.
 See the license file for more information.
+## License

+The software provided in this project is offered under the MIT open source license.
+See the license file for more information.